rehierl/node-tree-outliner/3-basic-design/3-4-0-last-nodes.md

-Despite that, such a definition could also be seen to be inconsistent with the definition of a sectioning node: Why consider a sectioning node to not belong to its own section, but, in contrary to that, associate an end marker with the section it is supposed to end (i.e. either all in, or all out)?
+Despite that, such a definition could also be seen to be inconsistent with the definition of a sectioning node: Why consider a sectioning node to not belong to its own section, but, in contrary to that, associate an end marker node with the section it is supposed to end (i.e. either all in, or all out)?

 ### enter the first unassociated node

 Case (2) is not suited for a generic definition.

 That is, because it would require to give a guarantee that such a node will always be entered eventually.
-Consequently, such a definition would add an additional requirement and, because of that, would not be generic.
+Consequently, such a definition would add a structural requirement and, because of that, would not be generic.

 However, it is still possible to define specific nodes (e.g. headings or an end marker node) that, when entered, end one or more presequent sections.